 The algorithm exhibits favourable scaling, with both models requiring only about 0.5 seconds per step using the derivative approach.
-The multi-point approach is substantially faster, offering even lower runtimes with similar accuracy but is limited by convergence issues on the $z$-plane.
+The multi-point approach is substantially faster, offering even lower runtimes with similar accuracy.

 The multi-point and derivative approaches to conformal-block evaluation in \texttt{GoBlocks} offer complementary trade-offs.
 The multi-point approach is five to ten times faster, owing to the absence of a convert step, and in the 3D Ising bootstrap it recovered $\Delta_\sigma, \Delta_\epsilon$ and the leading OPE coefficients to three decimal places with narrow search bounds, compared to two decimal places for the derivative approach under comparable conditions.
-However, each method introduces its own source of tuning: the multi-point approach requires a judicious choice of sampling points in the $z$-plane, informed here by diagnostics on the known spectrum, whereas the derivative approach is sensitive to the normalisation of derivative orders, with suboptimal choices significantly degrading performance.
+However, each method introduces its own source of tuning: the multi-point approach requires a choice of sampling points in the $z$-plane to ensure rapid OPE convergence~\cite{CastedoEcheverri:2016swn}, whereas the derivative approach is sensitive to the normalisation of derivative orders, with suboptimal choices significantly degrading performance.